enanomapper/nano-lazar-paper/nano-lazar.md

-Calculated MP2D fingerprints are used without feature selection, as preliminary experiments have shown, that feature selection deteriorates the overall performance of read-across models (which is in agreement with our observations on small molecules).
+Calculated MP2D fingerprints are used without feature selection, as preliminary experiments have shown, that feature selection deteriorates the overall performance of fingerprint read-across models (which is in agreement with our observations on small molecules).

 Nanoparticle properties in the eNanoMapper database have not been measured